 By Rich Loeber

-If you have any questions about this topic, feel free to reach me at rich at kisco.com.
-I’ll try to answer your questions.
+If you have any questions about this topic, you can reach me at rich at kisco.com, I’ll give it my best shot.
 All email messages will be answered.